 "The Bulldog Club of America Charitable Fund is considering funding research of cleft palate, spina bifida and brachycephalic airway syndrome.
 'The parent club aims to aid researchers studying these congenital diseases in hopes of finding the genetic mutations," says Hughes.
 "Cleft palate and spina bifda affect all breeds of dog, as well as humans, and may be preventable with careful breeding.'
 Cleft palate and spina bifida are developmental defects that occur when puppies are in the womb.
 Cleft palate is caused by an opening between the nasal and oral cavities, and spina bifida is due to an incompletely formed spinal cord.
 Health research and the subsequent genetic tests that may result are imperative, says Hugo-Milam.
 "It is so important for a parent club to stay on top of diseases that affect a breed.
 Funding research and tracking health test results through CHIC ultimately will help make Bulldogs a healthier breed."

-Personally, we don’t think there is any coincidence that Buster is an exotic, recessive, tri-color bulldog and is also afflicted with spina bifida.
+Personally, we don’t think there is any coincidence that Buster is an exotic, recessive, tri-color bulldog and Gidget an exotic mini-bulldog are afflicted with spina bifida.
 We see it as a breeders responsibility to first produce HEALTHY dogs, not EXOTIC (and more valuable) ones.
 These dogs are living things, not inventory!

 We applaud the BCA’s stance on intentional recessive trait breeding, but would like to see a more aggressive stance taken to limit these practices – up to and including mandatory participation in the CHIC program.